 Ochoa is JSC's first Hispanic director, and its second female director.
 Dr. Carolyn L. Huntoon served as JSC director from 1994-95.

 Ochoa, who considers La Mesa, Calif., to be her hometown, became the first Hispanic woman to go to space when she served on a nine-day mission aboard the space shuttle Discovery in 1993.
 She has flown in space four times, logging nearly 1,000 hours in orbit.
 Prior to her astronaut career, she was a research engineer and inventor, with three patents for optical systems.
-She is honored to have three schools named for her, the Ellen Ochoa Middle School in Pasco, Wash., the Ellen Ochoa Learning Center in Cudahy, Calif., and the Ellen Ochoa STEM Academy at Ben Milam Elementary in Grand Prairie, Texas.
+She is honored to have four schools named for her: the Ellen Ochoa Middle School in Pasco, Wash., the Ellen Ochoa Learning Center in Cudahy, Calif., the Ellen Ochoa STEM Academy at Ben Milam Elementary in Grand Prairie, Texas and the Amino Ellen Ochoa Charter Middle School in Los Angeles.

 Ochoa earned a bachelor's degree in physics from San Diego State University and a master's degree and doctorate in electrical engineering from Stanford University in Palo Alto, Calif.